-Falvey Memorial Library is the gateway to information resources and services for students, faculty and staff.
-Information is available through more than 750,000 printed volumes, 6,000 current serial subscriptions, approximately two hundred electronic databases, several thousand full-text electronic journals, and extensive microfilm and audiovisual collections.
-Beyond Villanova's collection, the regional EZBorrow system in which the university participates provides one-stop searching and access to over 30 million books from academic libraries across Pennsylvania and New Jersey.
+Falvey Memorial Library is the gateway to academic information resources and services for students, faculty and staff.
+The physical library collection includes more than 750,000 printed volumes including books and historical runs of major academic journals.
+Web-accessible resources include approximately two hundred twenty general and discipline-specific research databases, approximately ten thousand full-text electronic journals, and extensive microfilm and audiovisual collections.
+Online collections also include almost 500,000 digital volumes encompassing the corpus of English-language books from the earliest days of the movable type printing press through the early 19th century.
+Beyond Villanova's collection, the regional EZBorrow system in which the university participates provides one-stop searching and access to over 35 million books from academic libraries across Pennsylvania and New Jersey.
 In addition, materials can be requested from libraries world-wide through interlibrary loan.
 With Pulling Law Library, Falvey shares in a selective depository status for federal government documents.

 The historical record of Villanova University is available in University Archives on the fourth floor.
 Special Collections, located on the second floor, has examples of early printed books, the Joseph McGarrity Irish Studies Collection, Early Catholic Americana, and the Augustiniana Collection.
+Many rare and unique items from Special Collections are also accessible via the Villanova University Digital Library.

 The library provides a wide range of services to the university community, including reference and research assistance, interlibrary loan, course reserve materials (print and digital), and the acquisition, organization and maintenance of print & online collections pertinent to university curricula and research activities.
-Web accessible library resources include VuCat (the online catalog), general and scholarly research databases and full-text journals and e-books, e-mail request forms, interact (chat-based) reference assistance, and subject-oriented research guides.
-Approximately fifty public workstations are available in the library, for searching the Web, sending and reading email, and using a wide variety of university-licensed software.
+Web accessible library resources include VUFind (the online catalog), general and scholarly research databases and full-text journals and e-books, e-mail request forms, interactive (chatbased) reference assistance, and subject-oriented research guides.
+Approximately 80 public workstations are available in the library, for searching the Web, sending and reading email, and using a wide variety of university-licensed software.
 The library also provides wireless network access, laptop PCs for in-library use, and ports for connecting personal laptops to the network at a variety of locations throughout the building.